benbalter/benbalter.github.com/_posts/2014-12-17-the-myth-of-government-it.md

 ---
-title: "The myth of government IT"
+title: The myth of government IT
 description: "When it comes to innovation in government, there's the law, and then there's the myth that surrounds it, a myth used to place never-ending bureaucratic obstacles in front of those who champion change."
 ---